choi-jiwoo/financialdatapy/README.md

 </br >

-All of the results above will return in `pandas.DataFrame` so the user can download it as CSV files.
+All of the above will return in `pandas.DataFrame` so the user can download it as CSV files.

 ### Documentation